Friday, December 13, 2019

 Performing Arts - Theater | December 12 – 13, 2019 every day | 5-9 p.m. | Zellerbach Hall, Room 7

 The Fall Choreography Showcase highlights the work of promising, emerging choreographers.
-With the guidance of professor and award-winning dance theater artist Joe Goode, TDPS students present original solos and duets.
+With the guidance of Professor Joe Goode, an award-winning dance theater artist, TDPS students present original solos and duets.

 David Milnes, Music Director